Frankie Lymon's Tombstone Blues 3: The Revival

 “The Beatles” album was an enormous success in the United States, spending nine weeks at # 1 on the Billboard Top 200 and selling over 12 million copies.
 Listen to "Happiness is A Warm Gun" https://www.youtube.com/watch?v=nIR6AAjEg5U

 The second recording that planted the seeds of the doo wop revival was not nearly as successful commercially, but it managed to achieve the seemingly impossible task of appealing to both the audience for experimental rock as well as fans of classic doo wop.
-The Mothers Of Invention was a rock band from California, led by Frank Zappa, that gained popularity and critical acclaim for the sonic experimentation its early albums and elaborate stage shows.
+The Mothers Of Invention was a rock band from California, led by Frank Zappa, that gained popularity and critical acclaim for the sonic experimentation on their early albums and for their elaborate stage shows.

 Released two weeks after “The Beatles” LP, “Cruising with Ruben & The Jets” makes no mention of the Mothers Of Invention on the cover except for a word bubble above the cartoon illustration of the band as anthropomorphic dogs.

-The album works because Zappa and the band played it straight, not letting the satire get in the way of the 13 songs, many of which sounded like they could have possibly charted back in 1958.
-Although it was not a big hit, it was popular with radio stations, and some even believed that they had discovered a lost doo wop album by an unknown band called Ruben & The Jets!
+The album works as a doo wop release because Zappa and the band played it straight, not letting the satire get in the way of the 13 songs, many of which sounded like they could have possibly charted back in 1958.
+Although it was not a big hit, it was popular with radio stations, and some even believed that they had discovered a lost doo wop album by an unknown band called Ruben & The Jets.
 Listen to "Anything" by Ruben & The Jets https://www.youtube.com/watch?v=ttrXan2syvc

-The hard rock scene in Detroit had blossomed out of the Grande Ballroom and produced a number of young bands, including the MC5, the Amboy Dukes, the Frost, the Bob Seger System, SRC, and the Stooges, that had signed recording contracts with national labels in the late 60’s.
+The hard rock scene in Detroit had blossomed out of the Grande Ballroom and produced a number of young bands.
+These included the MC5, the Amboy Dukes, the Frost, the Bob Seger System, SRC, and the Stooges, all of whom signed recording contracts with national labels in the late 60s.

-Although the song was probably recorded because of its connection to the delinquent street gang that inspired the band’s name, it served to introduce doo wop to many young music fans in the Motor City.
-It is also interesting that Morris Levy was listed on the album as the songwriter for “I’m Not A Juvenile Delinquent”.
-George Goldner was credited as the songwriter when the song first appeared on the 1956 album, “The Teenagers Featuring Frankie Lymon”.
+Although the song was probably recorded because of its connection to the delinquent street gang that inspired the band’s name, it served to introduce doo wop to many young, long-haired music fans in the Motor City and beyond.
+It is also interesting that Morris Levy was listed on the album as one of the songwriters for “I’m Not A Juvenile Delinquent” in place of George Goldner.
 Listen to "I'm Not A Juvenile Delinquent" by the Amboy Dukes https://www.youtube.com/watch?v=9UddWOQaeUU

-The three-day Woodstock festival, held in Bethel, New York in August 1969, was a pivotal moment in popular music history and a defining event for the counterculture generation of the 1960s.
+The three-day Woodstock festival, held in Bethel, New York, on August 15-17, 1969, was a pivotal moment in popular music history and a defining event for the counterculture generation of the 1960s.
 Positioned as a rejection of the conformity and restrictive moral values that were popularly ascribed to the 1950s, it seemed an unusual event for an act that celebrated the styles, symbols, and sounds of the decade in which doo wop played such an important role.

-The band had gained a reputation for their “greaser” revival shows in the New York area, and they were invited to be Jimi Hendrix’s opening act at Woodstock after he had seen one of their shows and described them to festival organizers as being “far out.”
-Judging by the reaction shots of the crowd in the Woodstock documentary, Sha Na Na’s performance was initially disorienting, but eventually received warmly.
+The band had gained a reputation for their “greaser” revival shows in the New York area, and they were invited to be Jimi Hendrix’s opening act at Woodstock.
+Hendrix had seen one of their shows and described them to festival organizers as being “far out.”
+Judging by the reaction shots of the crowd in the Woodstock documentary, Sha Na Na’s performance was initially disorienting, but they were eventually received warmly by the festivalgoers.

-Their appearance became much more important when Sha Na Na appeared in a 90-second segment of Woodstock, the Academy Award-winning documentary of the festival.
-In addition, their rendition of “At The Hop” was included in the triple album, “Woodstock: Music from the Original Soundtrack and More”, that was released nine months after the festival and sold over 2 million copies.
+Their appearance became much more important when a 90-second segment was included in Woodstock, the Academy Award-winning documentary of the festival.
+In addition, their rendition of “At The Hop” was also one of the songs featured on the triple album, “Woodstock: Music from the Original Soundtrack and More."
+Released nine months after the festival, the album spent four weeks at # 1 and sold over 2 million copies.

 More success was on the way.
 Two months after Woodstock, Sha Na Na released their first album, “Rock and Roll Is Here To Stay”, that featured covers of numerous doo wop classics including “Remember Then”, “Come Go With Me”, and “Book Of Love”.
 They were also one of the acts in Richard Nader’s first Rock and Roll Revival concert along with Chuck Berry, the Platters, Bill Haley and His Comets, the Shirelles, the Coasters, and Jimmy Clanton.